elsantiF/orbis/docs/guide.md

 Classes are similar to structs, but they can have methods.
 They will be similar to C++ classes.

+> [!WARNING]
-> :warning: Classes may be removed in the future, because they are a 'syntax sugar' for composites.
+> Classes may be removed in the future, because they are a 'syntax sugar' for composites.
 > They currently exist to facilitate C++ compatibility.

 ```ts